blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

 * ❌ No application startup
 * ❌ No runtime checks
-* ❌ No human enforcement
+* ❌ No manual enforcement

 The architecture failed **by construction**.